 The Eureka Suma 2 is an inexpensive lightweight tent.
 We think it could be fine for a camp out in the backyard.
 With a single side door, single vestibule configuration, it's not the most comfortable and we had some issues with pole structure integrity.
 It is light enough to take into the backcountry but we think there are a bunch of other models that we would consider as well.
-Check out the Big Agnes C Bar 2 for a lightweight, durable tent for backcountry travel or the REI Passage 2 if you need the comfort and space that comes with two side doors.
+When split between two people, it's right around two pounds each.
+It is also nice for casual backyard camping for the kids.

 Eureka Suma 2 Review